 - Bright Display: up to 500 nits of brightness gives you a crisp display

-- Fast intel chips: base model comes with 1.4 GHz quad-core Gen Intel i5
+- Fast Intel chips: base model comes with a 1.4 GHz quad-core Gen Intel i5

 The Macbook Pro 13 2020 is easily the best choice for professionals and full-time remote workers.
 If you are working as a freelancer or a digital nomad, you know that your computer is your means for making a living and paying the bills.
 The Macbook Pro has all the features you need to keep your business going.

 While the base model comes with an amazing processing system, you can upgrade to the 1.7 GHz quad-core 8th Gen Intel Core i7, the 2.0 GHz quad-core 10th Gen Intel Core i7, or the 2.3 GHz quad-core 10th Gen Intel Core i7 processors.
 The higher the processor, the more performance you will get.
 If your main business is video editing or web design, you should try to get the highest processing system that your wallet can afford.